 Sri Lankan born, Canadian Artist Frances Ferdinands has exhibited her acrylic paintings for over three decades in group and solo exhibitions in such diverse places as Paris, Bogota, Honolulu, the continental United States and Canada.
 Her work has been purchased for inclusion in corporate, private, and public collections.
 Recent accolades include her work featured in two Art books, “RETHINKING ACRYLIC”, and “ACRYLIC INNOVATION: 60 Visionary Artists”.

 Her work is generally created in “series” that have a specific thematic focus, such as WAR, URBAN/NATURE, Isolation (ADRIFT), FOOD FOR THOUGHT and MINING BEAUTY.
 These have been important subjects for her expression of concerns regarding the social and environmental conditions of post-modern society.
-Most recently, “LASSANAI” (Beautiful) emanates from a 3-month study and research stay in her homeland of Sri Lanka.
+More recently, “LASSANAI” (Beautiful) and “BETWEEN LATITUDES” emanated from two study and research stays in her homeland of Sri Lanka.

 Joan Murray, noted Canadian Curator and Art Historian writes,

 “She (Ferdinands), brings to painting an intelligent, exploratory consciousness.”